-Many CNS drugs have been identified by physicians who prescribe drugs for some purpose, but observe unexpected improvements in their patients' CNS conditions.
-One of our goals is to establish formal clinical study programs to determine if such anecdotal observations are, in fact, reflections of the compound's ability to treat the CNS condition.
-While some new applications can use the commercially available form of the drug, in other cases reformulating the active ingredient may improve the active ingredient's safety or effectiveness in treating the condition.
-If the formal development programs are proven successful in the clinical tests, we will seek marketing approval from the FDA.
+Many CNS drugs have been identified by physicians who observe unexpected improvements in their patients' CNS conditions despite having prescribed them for a different purpose.
+One of our goals is to establish formal clinical study programs to determine if such anecdotal observations are, in fact, reflections of a compound's ability to treat a particular CNS condition.
+While some new applications can use the commercially-available form of a given drug, in other cases, reformulating the active ingredient may improve the active ingredient's safety or effectiveness in treating the condition.
+If we demonstrate success in our formal development programs, we will seek marketing approval from the Food and Drug Administration, or FDA.